ukewea/ukewea.github.io/content/post/raspberry-pi-k0s-github-arc-setup/index.md

   - kubernetes
   - k8s
   - raspi
+  - container
 ---

 I own a [repository](https://github.com/ukewea/python-talib) which builds Docker (container) image for amd64, arm64, arm/v7 architectures.

 Building amd64 variant is fast, but building arm64 and arm/v7 images on GitHub-hosted Actions Runner is a disaster.
-Although I don't care about build time, but it's a good chance for me to investigate any way to reduce the build time.
+Although I don't care about build time (image build happens while I'm asleep), but it's a good chance for me to investigate any way to reduce the build time.

 ![](2024-04-04-08-27-22.png)

-Since the image build of ARM variants are ran on a AMD64 machine with QEMU, so I think we can setup some native GitHub Actions Runners running in ARM architecture environments.
+Since the image build of ARM variants ran on AMD64 machines with QEMU, I think it's possible to speed up by using GitHub Actions Runners running in ARM architecture environments.

 Since GitHub doesn't provide such runner to public (as of April 2024), we have to setup our own.

-So, in this guide, I will walk through the process of setting up a single node Kubernetes cluster on a Raspberry Pi using k0s, and then deploying an Actions Runner Controller to manage our GitHub Actions runners.
+So in this guide, I will walk through the process of setting up a single node Kubernetes cluster on a Raspberry Pi using k0s, and then deploying an Actions Runner Controller to manage our GitHub Actions runners.

 ## Hardware & OS

 I'll be setup a Raspberry Pi 4 running Ubuntu 23.10 (arm64).
-Only one machine is required as I am only setting the cluster in single node.
+Only one machine is required as I am setting the cluster with only one single node.

 I don't need HA for my hobby project.